dbx/stencil/doc/Syntax.md

 In this example the text `Life insurance` is shown when the value of `x.coverData.coverType` is equal to the `"LIFE"` string.

+#### Reverted conditionals

+Sometimes it makes sense to swap the THEN and ELSE branches to make the expression more readable.
+Therefore you can write `unless` instead of `if !` (if-not) to express the negation of the condition.

+For example, `{%unless CODITION%} Apples {%else%} Oranges {%end%}` is the same as `{%if !
+CONDITION%} Oranges {%else%} Apples {%end%}`.

 ### Iteration

 You can iterate over the elements of a list to repeatedly embed content in your document.
 The body part of the iteration is inserted for each item of the list.

 Syntax: